TSEN4M/HAI-assignment3/EXPLAINABILITY_REPORT.md

 ## 8. Implementation Checklist

-- ✓ Local explanations showing feature contributions for each prediction
+- [x] Local explanations showing feature contributions for each prediction
-- ✓ Global explanations showing feature importance across all students
+- [x] Global explanations showing feature importance across all students
-- ✓ Both explanation types provided as required
+- [x] Both explanation types provided as required
-- ✓ Addresses all 8 user explainability questions from course
+- [x] Addresses all 8 user explainability questions from course
-- ✓ Clear UI showing "Why this prediction" (local) and "How the model thinks" (global)
+- [x] Clear UI showing "Why this prediction" (local) and "How the model thinks" (global)
-- ✓ Integrated into prediction workflow
+- [x] Integrated into prediction workflow
-- ✓ Works with all 4 model variants (baseline, gender-blind, reweighted, calibrated)
+- [x] Works with all 4 model variants (baseline, gender-blind, reweighted, calibrated)
-- ✓ Transparent limitations and honest about what explanations show/don't show
+- [x] Transparent limitations and honest about what explanations show/don't show
-- ✓ Actionable guidance for academic advisors
+- [x] Actionable guidance for academic advisors
-- ✓ Maintains fairness context from Assignment 3
+- [x] Maintains fairness context from Assignment 3

 ---